Are You a Candidate for a Maze Procedure?

-After consulting with your surgeon to understand the procedure and determine if it is right for you, if you meet your surgeon's criteria and are a good candidate, you'll be sent for a pre-surgery evaluation that typically involves many of these tests:
+If you meet your surgeon’s criteria, you’ll be sent for a pre-surgery evaluation that typically involves some of these tests:

 - Complete physical